MostafaMasoud288/Application-Monitoring/README.md

 A minimal Node.js (Express) app, containerized with Docker, with a GitHub Actions workflow that builds the image and pushes it to Docker Hub on every push to `main`.
 A sample Kubernetes Deployment/Service is included for deploying the resulting image to a local cluster (e.g. minikube, kind, k3d).
+Prometheus stack is used to monitor the cluster's condition with offering solid analysis using grafana dashboards.

 ## Project structure